 Experienced Los Angeles Theft Attorney at Your Service

 If you’ve been accused of a theft crime, your freedom is on the line.
-A Los Angeles theft attorney at the Law Office of Christopher Chaney can help.
+A Los Angeles theft attorney at the Law Offices of Christopher Chaney can help.

 How Can a Theft Lawyer in Los Angeles Help You?

 If a person in Los Angeles, CA, steals, uses, or takes another person’s property without their permission, they have committed a theft crime.
 Many crimes fit into that definition, including shoplifting, robbery, burglary, receiving stolen property, embezzlement, auto theft, fraud crimes, and even identity theft.

 If you’ve been accused of a theft-related crime, your reputation and freedom are on the line.
 In California, theft offenses cover many offenses, from misdemeanor offenses to felonies.
 However, even misdemeanor offenses such as shoplifting can have severe penalties.
 Some of these crimes can be wobbler offenses, meaning they can be prosecuted either as misdemeanors or felonies.
 Sometimes, that can depend on the defendant’s prior criminal record or other circumstances of the crime.

 Our law firm can help defend you from theft crime charges.
 The team at the Law Offices of Christopher Chaney is at your service to work through every option, from reducing charges to defeating them altogether.

 When to Consult With a Petty Theft Lawyer Los Angeles